 They (including my coach) say that you should set goals so big it terrifies you, well this certainly fits with that.
 So, it must have been the right thing for me to set my sights on.

 Taking a deep breath and just taking it one training session at a time was what was going through my head.
 This was only after my freak out mind you.
 It’s totally ok to freak out, reboot and tackle the elephant one bite at a time.
 If you are like me sometimes you need to remind yourself of that.

 My longest distance prior to this training plan in one stint was around 25kms and it filled me with such a super buzz that the goal was born.
 That little voice on my shoulder kept saying, that was awesome, how much further can you go?

-In putting my trust in my coach (Chris, Go Run Australia) (let’s face it he is a top bloke, he likes ice cream and is just as crazy as I am, so how could I not), myself (a little harder to do) and the plan I set off on one hell of an adventure!
+In putting my trust in my coach (let’s face it he is a top bloke, he likes ice cream and is just as crazy as I am, so how could I not), myself (a little harder to do) and the plan I set off on one hell of an adventure!

-So as the sessions stretched on, the general training runs got longer, my excitement growing in tandem with my frustration.
-You see a lot of the training was done one semi-flat ground and not super big hills (which I LOVE the challenge of).
+So as the sessions panned on, the general training runs got longer, my excitement growing in tandem with my frustration.
+You see a lot of the training was done one semi flat ground and not super big hills (which I LOVE the challenge of).
 A LOT, no scrap that, most of this cycle and build was completed using a very low heart rate.
 What did this mean?
 Basically, I had to run and keep my heart rate at, but preferably below, a predetermined rate.
-These sessions seriously killed me.
+These sessions seriously killed me to begin with.
 They were just so amazingly frustrating!!!
 My head was screaming at me the entire time to RUN and my watch was beeping at me the whole freakin time telling me to slow my heart rate meaning my pace needed to decrease.